ydideh810/MeetroInsights/replit.md

 ## Recent Changes

 ### January 15, 2025
+- **Complete Color Scheme Update**: Changed orange to red (#FF0000) and cyan to bright blue (#3366FF) across all CSS and components
+  - Updated all CSS variables and color references in index.css
+  - Changed background gradients, animations, and visual effects to use new color palette
+  - Updated all component styling to use red and bright blue instead of orange and cyan
+  - Maintained cyberpunk aesthetic with new color scheme
+  - Updated all hover effects, borders, and glow animations
 - **Font Consolidation**: Reduced font mix to only use "doto" and "tourney" fonts throughout the application
   - Removed "tektur" font dependency from Google Fonts import
   - Updated all UI components to use only doto (display) and tourney (headings/monospace)